FAQ (More About Us)

 RoseWind is a Homeowners Association, incorporated as a nonprofit corporation in the State of Washington.
 Various committees and task forces are organized to meet our changing needs.
 Our Master Declaration of Covenants, Conditions and Restrictions spells out financial and property matters; our Bylaws describe issues of governance.

 RoseWind makes decisions using a consensus process which provides members with the opportunity to voice concerns, make proposals for change, and offer differing opinions.
-We have been using and improving this model for over 25 years, and have an experienced team of facilitators to guide our community meetings.
+We have been using and improving this model for more than 30 years, and have an experienced team of facilitators to guide our community meetings.

-Ongoing expenses for maintenance and improvements of the common holdings are shared through the work that we do ourselves and by annual assessments, with homes and lots maintained by the individual homeowners.
-The annual budget, based on a core of ongoing well understood expenses, is determined by consensus of the members and even as of 2021, the annual assessment is still under $1,400 per household.
+Ongoing expenses for maintenance and improvements of the common holdings are kept low due to the work that we do ourselves.
+The annual budget, based on a core of ongoing, well-understood expenses, is determined by consensus of the members.
+As of 2026, the annual assessment is under $1,500 per household.

 We rely on members’ efforts to keep costs down.
 We have a modest work participation requirement and schedule regular work parties.